csessh/stopinsert.nvim/README.md

 By default, `stopinsert.nvim` excludes a list of filetypes, as shown in the table above.

 If you configure this attribute in `opts` with your package manager, like so, your list will replace `stopinsert.nvim` defaults.

+Filetypes can also be listed as regex, such as `neo%-tree*`.

 <!-- panvimdoc-ignore-start -->
 ## Contribution